top of page

 Li-ion - recommendations

 Most consumer grade flashlights (such as Nitecore, Fenix, Klarus, Ledlenser, Olight, Acebeam, Sofirn, and Wurkkos) are now sold with Li-ion batteries either included or optional.
-Given the current worldwide shortage of Li-ion batteries, I usually advise purchasing the light with optional batteries when available.
+Given the worldwide shortage of Li-ion batteries, I usually advise purchasing the light with optional batteries when available.
 Battery to flashlight compatibility is getting complicated, as some flashlights are only compatible with button top protected batteries, some are only compatible with customised/proprietary batteries (often with +ve and -ve connections at one end), some come with USB charging in the actual battery.
 Due to this complexity, I now just recommend that users follow the manufacturer's recommendations (even if it is more expensive), and I no longer recommend 3rd party protected batteries for consumer grade lights as there is too high a risk of incompatibility.

 Proprietary 32650 Li-ion protected battery.